vikas0633/python/README.md

 115_MapFastq.py - Script to Map Fastq files <br />
 116_runGATK.py - script to run GATK analysis <br />
 117_addReadGroup.py - script to add readgroup in sam or bam file <br />
+118_gaps2bed.py - script takes a fasta file and created bed file with gap co-ordinates <br />
+129_splitIPR.py - script to split IPR file <br />
+130_shuffle_header.py - script to shuffle header of a given file <br />
+131_replace_values.py - script to replace all the values in a row <br />